sous-chefs/graphite/README.md

 carbon-aggregator.py attributes
 -------------------------------

+* `node['graphite']['storage_aggregation']` - a hash with rules to configure how to aggregate data to lower-precision retentions, used to generate the *storage-aggregation.conf* file
+* `node['graphite']['aggregation_rules']` - an array with rules that allow you to add several metrics together, used to generate the *aggregation-rules.conf* file

 * `node['graphite']['carbon']['aggregator']['line_receiver_interface']` - line interface IP (defaults to 0.0.0.0)
 * `node['graphite']['carbon']['aggregator']['line_receiver_port']` - line interface port (defaults to 2023)